dwinston/mongo-novice-materials/02-mockconn.md

 have a Mongo server running, feel free to use `pymongo.MongoClient` instead.

-First, let's connect to the (mock) server an get a handle for our client.
+First, let's connect to the (mock) server and get a handle for our client.

 ~~~ {.python}
 from mongomock import MongoClient